HassanMohamed-DA/Excel_Project_Data_Jobs_Analysis/Project_Analysis/README.md

 ##  Introduction

 This Excel-based analysis explores how technical skills shape compensation in the data science field.
-It reveals strong correlations between multiple skills and higher salaries—particularly among professionals skilled in **Python**, **SQL**, and **cloud technologies** like **AWS** and **TensorFlow**.
+It reveals strong correlations between multiple skills and higher salaries, particularly among professionals skilled in **Python**, **SQL**, and **cloud technologies** like **AWS** and **TensorFlow**.
 Using advanced Excel tools, the project breaks down salary trends across job titles and highlights which skills truly make a difference.

 The dataset includes real-world, detailed information on job titles, salaries, locations, and essential skills.